Parks and Recreation Frequently Asked Questions

 No, a reservation fee does not include a $5.00 per vehicle weekend, $2.00 weekday or $15.00 per bus entry (12 persons or more) fee.

-A non-refundable reservation fee of $21.50 shall be charged for group reservations, and $11.00 for individual reservations at time of reservation when calling.
-The first change to all reservations is complimentary (except for front end shortening, see below), so long as the change is made at least 15 days before the first day of the reservation for facilities and group use, and at least 7 days before the first day of the reservation for camping, before incurring a $15.00 fee for each additional change.
+A non-refundable reservation fee of $23.00 shall be charged for community center and day use reservations, a $15.00 for per campsite at time of reservation when calling and $10.00 for individual campsite reservations when booking online.
+The first change to all camping reservations is complimentary (except for front end shortening, see below), so long as the change is made at least 45 days before the first day of the reservation for facilities and group use, and at least 7 days before the first day of the reservation for camping, before incurring a $15.00 fee for each additional change.
 A maximum of three changes per reservation allowed.
+Community Center and Day Use changes will be subject to the cancellation policy if changes are made less than 45 days prior to the reservation date.

 The County Parks Department is funded through revenues received from user fees, state, and federal grants.
 The Department is not funded by local tax dollars.
 All user fees are retained by the Parks Enterprise Fund for the continued maintenance and enhancement of its recreation facilities.